NateKenopic/markdown-practice/practice.md

 <h4 id="heading-2-quotes">Here is a couple interesting quotes:</h4>

 ---
-> What doesn't kill you, simply makes you, stranger.
+> What doesn't kill you, simply makes you... stranger.
 ---
 <p>- Joker (The Dark Knight)</p>